Gadwal Samsthanam

-Gadwal Samsthanam was a vassal of the Nizam of Hyderabad.
+Gadwal Samsthanam was a semi-sovereign dynasty coming from the times of late Kakatiyas and later vassal of the Nizam of Hyderabad.
 Once part of Raichur district, it is now Gadwal in Jogulamba Gadwal district.
 It was one of the three important samsthanams, the other two being Wanaparthy Samsthanam and Jatprole Samsthanam.

 Historical Places

 The Samsthanam contains a now dilapidated fort known as Gadwal, or Nalla Somanadri Fort.

 Lingamma Bavi and Chokkamma Bavi are two wells constructed by Somanadri.
 The wells were named based on the names of his wives Lingamma and Chokkamma.

 The Feudatory

+Rulers of Gadwal Samasthanam belonged to the Reddy community, and had marital relations with other Reddy Samasthanams like Papannapeta Samasthanam and Domakonda Samasthanam.

-It was once ruled by a feudal lord, Maha Raja Sri Somashekar Ananda bhoopal Reddy, called Somanadri, who hailed from Poodoor village.
+It was once ruled by a feudal lord, Maha Raja Sri Somashekar Ananda Bhoopal Reddy, also called Somanadri, who hailed from Poodoor village.
 Gadwal has developed around a fort built by Somanadri.
 This Gadwal Samsthanam was protected by Mallichetti Vamshiyulu.
 The Nagi Reddy fondly knew Nagappa was an Ayngarashakulu of Gadwal samsthanam (Raja somanadri was a minor).
 When Nagappa died in a war with fanatic sultans, Narsappa succeeded him as Gadwal Samsthanam Ayngarashakulu.
 Unfortunately, for some reason, he then had to leave the palace.

 In 1947, the feudatory queen of Gadwal Samsthanam during Nizam rule, Adi Lakshmidevamma, aided forces led by Sardar Vallabhbhai Patel in annexing Hyderabad State into independent India, and let those forces enter Hyderabad State through Gadwal.